gsudre/autodenovo/notes.md

 For SNPs/INDELS, I'll use multiple callers implemented in bcbio-gen, but I'm not sure yet whether it's a good idea to call them individually, or do some sort of joint/population call.
 If the latter, should we do it within families, or across all samples?

 We can use finally trioDenovo or polymutt in the bcbio-nextgen results.
+This (http://www.pitt.edu/~wec47/famldcaller.html) is also an option, if we have enough families.

 The final goal is to annotate the variants obtained in the 3 arms, and compare them to public (SV?) databases (dbVar, ClinVar).